 - 9.83% for 2021 plan years; and

 For 2023, Rev. Proc.
 22-34 significantly decreases the affordability contribution percentage to 9.12%.
 This means that employer-sponsored coverage for the 2023 plan year will be considered affordable under the employer shared responsibility rules if the employee’s required contribution for self-only coverage does not exceed 9.12% of the employee’s household income for the tax year.

+As a result, many employers may have to significantly lower their employee contributions for 2023 to meet the adjusted percentage.
 Employers may use an affordability safe harbor to measure the affordability of their coverage.
 The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee’s rate of pay or the federal poverty line (FPL) for a single individual.
 IRS Notice 2015-87 confirmed that ALEs using an affordability safe harbor may rely on the adjusted affordability contribution percentages for 2015 and future years.

 The affordability test applies only to the portion of the annual premiums for self-only coverage and does not include any additional cost for family coverage.
 Also, if an employer offers multiple health coverage options, the affordability test applies to the lowest-cost option that also satisfies the minimum value requirement.

 Individual Mandate Exemption

 The ACA’s individual mandate requires most individuals to obtain acceptable health coverage for themselves and their family members or pay a penalty.
 However, individuals who lack access to affordable minimum essential coverage are exempt from the individual mandate.
 For purposes of this exemption: